NormanFrieman/know_weather/frontend/README.md

 # Frontend

-In this repository there is the frontend of the Know Weather project.
+> In this repository there is the frontend of the Know Weather project.

+The frontend is responsible for displaying data from the backend.

 The frontend was deployed to firebase hosting, which you can access [here](https://know-weather.web.app/).